-The rules of engagement priority score lets you prioritize the order in which to consider campaigns, lowest to highest, as a player may qualify for more than one campaign but your global rules of engagement may specify that only one message can be delivered per day.
+The rules of engagement priority score lets you prioritize the order of your campaigns, lowest to highest, as a player may qualify for more than one campaign but your global rules of engagement may specify that only one message can be delivered per day.

-Our campaign is an A/B Test with different content created for each variant.
-On Step 1 we have separate iOS and Android content to deliver and we have two versions of each, an A & B. The content delivery setup for step 1 will look like, the following.
+Our example campaign is an A/B Test with different content created for each variant.
+On Step 1 we have separate iOS and Android content to deliver and we have two versions of each, A and B. The content delivery setup for step 1 will look like the following:

-We will consider the campaign a success if the player returns and starts playing the game, so the conversion event for Step 1 will simply be for the player to record a gameStarted event after having received this message.
+We’ll consider the campaign a success if the player returns and starts playing the game, so the conversion event for Step 1 will be for the player to record a gameStarted event after receiving this message.
 This can be set on the Conversion tab for Step 1.

 You can also use the “Add Criteria” button to add further refinements to your conversion event.
 For example, a message to encourage the player to purchase a particular offer item may look for a transaction event as the conversion event and have an additional productID == XYZ criteria attached to ensure the player only converted if they bought the offer item.

 The conversion window allows you to define the period in which the player is eligible for conversion.
-For example, you might want to specify that the user can only convert 3 days after receiving the message/offer.
+For example, you might want to specify that the user can only convert three days after receiving the message or offer.
 This can be used in combination with the “Cooldown Calendar Days” and “Cooldown Play Days” fields in the step behaviour tab to define complex step lengths and conversion windows.